tefiros/CCIPS/ccips-cfgipsec/Readme.md

 ### cmd
 In this directory it is defined the "entry points" of the code that is going to run the ccips.
 * `i2nsf_ra`: Specifies the code to run the RA side of the application `main.c`, and the imports and compilation options needed `CMAKELists.txt
-* `i2nsf_enarx`: Specifies the RUST code that is going to be neede to run in the TEE launched by the ENARX framework.
-It also specifies a CMAKE that basically is use to export all the libraries needed from the CCIPS so it can be imported to RUST.
-    * Inside the directory `i2nsf_enarx/enarx`, we specified in the **`Enarx.toml`** file, the configuration such as the tcp socket and port, and in **`launch.txt`** with the command to launch enarx.
-In the **`Cargo.toml`** it is specified some values that are needed by the Cargo compiler to create the enarx application in WASM.

 ### yang
 In this directory they are stored all the YANG models that are needed by the cfgipsec application, primarly used for the docker installation, but this files need to be installed in a standalone version (without docker).